-A LOCAL family are asking for local support to get their son home after a spinal cord stroke left him paralysed.
+A LOCAL family are asking for support to get their son home after a spinal cord stroke left him paralysed.

 Sam Jones, 20, sustained a spinal cord injury a year ago that has left him paralysed from the neck down.